 Nothing wrong with furniture.
 Lampshades are lovely.
 Cushions can be cute.
 But every house needs something that grows to give it a sense of life.
 And we're not talking about a dusty spider plant to neglect.
 Fresh flowers can do it.
 Or a banana palm.
 Hey, you can even fake it if you lack the green thumb, but something organic will always make a space feel a bit more alive and, without wanting to get all scientific on you, real plants make the atmosphere that little bit purer.
-Like pets, they’re alive.
-And they breathe.

 This is your home, not a doctor's waiting room.
 So forget all that high-end, sharp angled seating.
 It may look swish in the showroom but homes are for downtime, putting feet up, recharging batteries.
 A warm squishy number quite literally gives you a cuddle at the end of a hard day.
 Chose white or cream by all means (provided you're not a red wine drinker, or prone to klutziness), but stint on the all-important squish factor and a quiet night with your feet up can all too easily turn into a stiff day at the office.